Tooth decay: Oral hygiene

 The primary approach to dental hygiene care consists of tooth-brushing and flossing.
 The purpose of oral hygiene is to remove and prevent the formation of plaque or dental biofilm, although studies have shown this effect on caries is limited.
 While there is no evidence that flossing prevents tooth decay, the practice is still generally recommended.

 A toothbrush can be used to remove plaque on accessible surfaces, but not between teeth or inside pits and fissures on chewing surfaces.
 When used correctly, dental floss removes plaque from areas that could otherwise develop proximal caries, but only if the depth of sulcus has not been compromised.
 Additional aids include interdental brushes, water picks, and mouthwashes.
-The use of rotational electric toothbrushes may reduce the risk of plaque and gingivitis, though it is unclear whether they are of clinical importance.
+The use of rotational electric toothbrushes may reduce the risk of plaque and gingivitis, though it is unclear whether they are clinically important.

 However, oral hygiene is effective at preventing gum disease (gingivitis / periodontal disease).
-Food is forced inside pits and fissures under chewing pressure, leading to carbohydrate-fuelled acid demineralisation where the brush, fluoride or hydroxyapatite toothpastes, and saliva have no access to remove trapped food, neutralise acid, or remineralise tooth enamel.
+Food is forced into pits and fissures under chewing pressure, leading to carbohydrate-fuelled acid demineralisation where the brush, fluoride or hydroxyapatite toothpastes, and saliva have no access to remove trapped food, neutralize acid, or remineralise tooth enamel.
 (Occlusal caries accounts for between 80 and 90% of caries in children (Weintraub, 2001).)
-Unlike brushing, fluoride leads to a proven reduction in caries incidence by approximately 25%; higher concentrations of fluoride (>1,000 ppm) in toothpaste also help prevent tooth decay, with the effect increasing with concentration up to a plateau.
+Unlike brushing, fluoride reduces caries incidence by approximately 25%; higher concentrations of fluoride (>1,000 ppm) in toothpaste also help prevent tooth decay, with the effect increasing with concentration up to a plateau.
 A randomized clinical trial demonstrated that toothpastes that contain arginine have greater protection against tooth cavitation than the regular fluoride toothpastes containing 1450 ppm alone.
 A Cochrane review has confirmed that the use of fluoride gels, normally applied by a dental professional from once to several times a year, assists in the prevention of tooth decay in children and adolescents, reiterating the importance of fluoride as the principal means of caries prevention.
 Another review concluded that the supervised regular use of a fluoride mouthwash greatly reduced the onset of decay in the permanent teeth of children.

 Professional hygiene care consists of regular dental examinations and professional prophylaxis (cleaning).
 Sometimes, complete plaque removal is difficult, and a dentist or dental hygienist may be needed.
 Along with oral hygiene, radiographs may be taken at dental visits to detect possible dental caries development in high-risk areas of the mouth (e.g., "bitewing" X-rays, which visualize the crowns of the back teeth).

 Alternative methods of oral hygiene also exist around the world, such as the use of teeth cleaning twigs, such as miswaks in some Middle Eastern and African cultures.
 There is some limited evidence demonstrating the efficacy of these alternative methods of oral hygiene.